 For example, in April 2008 the FDA provided guidance regarding approval requirements for mipomersen.
 The FDA indicated that reduction of LDL-C is an acceptable surrogate endpoint for accelerated approval of mipomersen for use in patients with HoFH.
 The FDA required us to include data from two preclinical studies for carcinogenicity in the HoFH filing, which studies we have now completed.
 The FDA also indicated that for broader indications in high risk, high cholesterol patients the FDA would require an outcome study.
-This FDA guidance caused us to revise our development plans and timelines such that Genzyme's initial regulatory filings for mipomersen will seek marketing approval for the treatment of patients with HoFH in Europe early in the third quarter of 2011 and in the United States in 2011.
-The European filing may also include patients with severe HeFH.
+This FDA guidance caused us to revise our development plans and timelines such that in July 2011 Genzyme filed for marketing approval in Europe for the treatment of patients with HoFH and patients with severe HeFH and will seek marketing approval for the treatment of patients with HoFH in the United States in 2011.